ikolomiets/protokol/README.md

 **Protokol** is a simple Kotlin Multiplatfrom library for data serialization that allows for efficient binary encoding.
 **Protokol** only supports serialization of mutable class properties and uses reflection API for access.

+Using Multiplatfrom Kotlin to define model classes in combination with **Protokol** for data serialization enables creation of multiplatform libraries of business logic that can be used in wide range of applications written in different languages across many platforms (e.g. JavaScript/TypeScript in browser or Node.js, Java/Kotlin on JVM, C++/Swift/ObjectiveC on native platforms such as Android, iOS, MacOS, Linux or Windows).

 To achieve efficient data encoding **Protokol** employs the concept of _dynamic format_ where values of previously composed or parsed fields may affect the format of the fields that follow (in this document, Kotlin class properties often be referred as _fields_).
 To define the logic of such serialization format **Protokol** offers type-safe DSL.